 There are many different facets of the Illinois Wage Payment and Collection

 Act which are put in place to protect you.
 It is important to retain legal

-counsel, as we will take the necessary time and effort to ensure you understand
+employment law attorneys will take the necessary time and effort to ensure you understand

 your rights under this act.